mehdiali17/royal-enigmas-webpage/index.md

 We implemented the Ambient Light source, the Point Light source and the Spotlight source.

 * __Materials__:
 The materials we defined were Reflective and Matte.
+Reflective inherits from the Phong model.

 # Acceleration
 *Yet to be done*